Frequently Asked Questions

 That is decided by the individual club.
 Our national constitution says that a student must be working on or above grade level.

-Membership can be transferred to a club within the same division i.e. junior to junior, senior to senior.
+Membership can be transferred to a club within the same division; for example, members may transfer from Elementary Division 1 to Elementary Division 1 or Senior Beta to another Senior Beta Club.
 A club has the right to have each transfer student meet their specific membership requirements or just accept them on the grades from the previous school.
 Click here for more information on new club transfer members.

 Our constitution states that all non-public schools (private, parochial, other) must be accredited by an accepted accrediting agency.
 The list of accepted agencies can be viewed at http://www.betaclub.org/accredit.php.